azagniotov/stubby4j/README.md

 ###### All this goodness in just under 1.5MB

 ## Dependencies
-stubby4j is a fat JAR (for the skinny JAR, please look under `artifacts`), which contains the following dependencies:
+stubby4j is a fat JAR, which contains the following dependencies:

 * jetty-server-8.1.7.v20120910.jar
 * javax.servlet-3.0.0.v201112011016.jar